Buying at home - 'off premises' contracts explained

 - goods sold from automatic vending machines

-- contracts made from a public phone and via one single connection by phone, internet or fax
+- contracts made from a public phone and via one single connection by phone or online

 Information the trader must give you